 Do not photograph airports or military installations, and ask permission before photographing individuals, including Buddhist monks.

 The rainy (or monsoon) season extends from May to November.
-Severe rainstorms can cause flooding and landslides, resulting in significant loss of life and extensive damage to infrastructure, and hampering the provision of essential services.
-In 2011, heavy monsoon rains caused severe flooding, including flash flooding, in 17 of the 24 provinces in Cambodia.
+Severe rainstorms can cause flooding and landslides, resulting in significant loss of life and extensive damage to infrastructure.
+They can also hamper the provision of essential services.
+Roads may become impassable and bridges damaged.
+Flooding can affect wide areas in numerous provinces, including certain parts of Phnom Penh.
 Keep informed of regional weather forecasts, avoid disaster areas and follow the advice of local authorities.
-For Mekong River conditions, consult the Mekong River Commission.

 Bangkok - Embassy of Canada

-For emergency assistance after hours, call the Embassy of Australia in Phnom Penh and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Office of the Embassy of Canada in Phnom Penh and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.